Graduate opportunities at EIT to solve global challenges

 Alignment

-Applicants must demonstrate alignment with their chosen EIT Project through:
+Applicants must demonstrate alignment with their chosen areas for EIT Graduate Funding through:

 Excellence